Light-cone Sum Rule Analysis of Semileptonic Decays $\Lambda_b^0 \to \Lambda_c^+ \ell^- \overline{\nu}_\ell$: Light-cone sum rules of semileptonic decays

+Both two choices of interpolating current can construct the light-cone sum rules of baryon decay.
+In the main text, we take the current type $j_{\Lambda_c}^1$ as an example to construct the light-cone sum rules of $\Lambda_b^0 \to \Lambda_c^+ \ell^- \overline{\nu}_{\ell}$ processes.
+The alternative interpolating current version $j_{\Lambda_c}^2$ can be obtained through the same procedures, and they are given in the appendix.
+The weak decay current of $b \to c$ is

-In the light-cone sum rule calculation approach, the correlation function can be derived from two aspects, one at the hadronic level representation and the other at QCD level.
-On the hadronic level, the correlation function can be parameterized by interpolating a series of hadron states, but here is the $\Lambda_b$ baryon, with the completeness relation
+In the light-cone sum rule approach, the correlation function can be derived at the hadronic and quark levels respectively.
+On the hadronic level, the correlation function can be parameterized by inserting a complete series of hadronic states with the same quantum number as the $\Lambda_c$ state,